danoushf/soc-estimation-fpga/article.md

 Recent advancements in deep learning methods have enabled high-accuracy estimation of the SOC in Lithium-ion batteries, as demonstrated in several studies that employed advanced neural network architectures.
 Dubey et al. [7] applied an LSTM with Bayesian optimization to reach an RMSE of 0.87% and MAE of 0.64% at 40°C; Chemali et al. [8] utilized an LSTM-RNN to achieve an RMSE of 0.69% and MAE of 0.57% at 10°C. Wang et al. [9] used a residual Convolutional Neural Networks (CNN) to obtain an RMSE of 1.26% and MAE of 1.00% across various temperatures.
 Hannan et al. [10] employed a self-supervised Transformer model to obtain an RMSE of 0.90% and MAE of 0.44% at room temperature.

 However, deploying such estimators in embedded and resource-constrained environments, such as electric vehicles or portable tools, requires solutions that are not only accurate, but also energy-efficient and capable of real-time operation.
-In this context, Field-Programmable Gate Arrays (FPGAs) provide a powerful hardware platform, enabling parallel execution, low latency, and reduced power consumption [11].
+In this context, Field Programmable Gate Arrays (FPGAs) provide a powerful hardware platform, enabling parallel execution, low latency, and reduced power consumption [11].

 In this work, we conduct a comprehensive evaluation of several deep learning architectures for SOC estimation, including LSTM, Bidirectional LSTM, GRU, Bidirectional GRU, and 1D-CNN.
 To support this study, we utilize the UNIBO Powertool Dataset [12], which includes measurements from multiple batteries of different manufacturers, nominal capacities, and aging stages, providing a rich benchmark for state-of-the-art SOC prediction that spans multiple discharge cycles and battery degradation states.
 We propose a sliding windows preprocessing approach, which segments the data into shorter, fixed-length sequences and allows SOC estimation at any point in the cycle, not only when starting from 100 %.
 This confirms maximum flexibility, making our method suitable for dynamic real-world applications.